+- P1 Milestone Exam

-P1 - Milestone P2 - Milestone P3 - PCOA P4 - Qualifying
+- P2 Milestone Exam

+- P4 Qualifying Exam

 Students must pass the Annual Summative Exam to progress.
 Students who fail an Annual Summative Exam may have an opportunity to remediate.
 If a student does not pass the remediation, they must meet with the Office of Academic Affairs to develop a revised Academic Plan.
+In case of failing or missing all 3 attempts of the P4 Qualifying Exam, the student will be required to submit and have a board exam study plan approved by the corresponding course coordinator.

-3. Five-Year Academic Plan
+3. Extended Study Academic Plan

 The CNU College of Pharmacy offers a sequential curriculum that is designed for completion in 4 years.
-Under certain circumstances a student may be place on a 5-Year Academic Plan.
-Students must complete the program within five years from the time a student registers and attends their first course.
+Under certain circumstances a student may be place on an Extended Study Academic Plan.
+Students must complete the program within a total of seven years or less from the time a student registers and attends their first course.

-A. Leave of Absence - A student may request a leave of absence for up to one year for medical or personal reasons.
+- A. Leave of Absence A student may request a leave of absence for up to one year for medical or personal reasons.
 Leaves of absence must be approved by the Office of Academic Affairs.
 Appropriate documentation may be required for approval.
-For details, please see the Leave of Absence Policy.

-B. Un-remediated or Failed Course Work - If a student fails to remediate a D or F core course grade , then the course must be repeated the next time it is offered.
-In either case, the student must contact the Office of Academic Affairs to develop a 5-Year Academic Plan.
+For details, please see the Leave of Absence Policy. - B. Un-remediated or Failed Course Work If a student fails to remediate a D or F core course grade, then the course must be repeated the next time it is offered.
+In either case, the student must contact the Office of Academic Affairs to develop an Extended Study Academic Plan.